Baseball-MLB cancels start of season as league and players fail to reach labor agreement | Sports-Games

 "The clubs and our owners fully understand just how important it is to our millions of fans that we get the game on the field as soon as possible," Manfred said.
 "To that end, we want to bargain and we want an agreement with the Players' Association as quickly as possible."

-The Players Association said that throughout the talks it has sought to promote competition, provide fair compensation to young players and uphold the integrity of the market system for talent.
-"Against the backdrop of growing revenues and record profits, we are seeking nothing more than a fair agreement," the association said in a statement.
+Players Association executive director Tony Clark said it was a sad day for the players, fans and the game and called the lockout the "ultimate economic weapon" to use against the players.
+"In a $10 billion industry, the owners have made a conscious decision to use this weapon against the greatest asset they have: the players," Clark told a news conference.

-It said the lockout was the culmination of a decades-long attempt by owners to break the player fraternity.
-"As in the past, this effort will fail.
-We are united and committed to negotiating a fair deal that will improve the sport for players, fans and everyone who loves our game."
+"But the group won't be intimidated.
+I've seen more unity over the last few years than any time in our recent history," he said, adding that the group was committed to the bargaining process and getting back on the field as soon as possible.
+The union has said that throughout the talks it has sought to promote competition, provide fair compensation to young players and uphold the integrity of the market system for talent.

-A handful of players criticised Manfred on social media after he spoke.
+A handful of players criticised Manfred and the owners on social media after he spoke.
 TALKS BREAK DOWN

 The breakdown in negotiations toward a new collective bargaining agreement came after the sides met for more than 16 hours on Monday and again on Tuesday in Jupiter, Florida in an effort to avoid the first missed games due to a labor dispute since the players' strike of 1994-1995.
 That work stoppage forced a premature end to one season, delayed the start of the next year's campaign and turned off fans, with attendances plummeting when play finally resumed.